EDD Disaster-Related Services

 Extensions for Employers to File and Pay Payroll Taxes

-Employers directly affected by a disaster may request up to a 60-day extension of time from the EDD to file their state payroll reports and/or deposit state payroll taxes without penalty or interest.
-A written request for extension must be received within 60 days from the original delinquent date of the payment or return.
+Employers directly affected by a disaster may request up to a two month extension of time from the EDD to file their state payroll reports and/or deposit state payroll taxes without penalty or interest.
+A written request for extension must be received within two months from the original delinquent date of the payment or return.

 For more information about how to request an extension and other employer assistance available, visit Emergency and Disaster Assistance for Employers.